luismedel/clarin/README.md

 	- [{title}]({url}) %}
 ```

-Another example of how you can generate an atom.xml file:
+Another example of how you can generate an atom.xml file for the last 10 blog entries:

 ```xml
 <feed xmlns="http://www.w3.org/2005/Atom">